kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/docs_style_guide.md

-TODO: Consider reordering content

-Cross-referencing
-* starts with top level standard MD links
-* reference to another file
-* If you want to reference a section of another document or API, there are other considerations. subsection - reference other sections (Custom Markdown Anchors goes here) subsection - referencing API terms (Reference Links)

 This guide includes information on expected style, MkDocs-specific syntax, various required tools, and documentation translation, with regard to writing new content and translating existing content.

 ## General style